 What are the treatments for high cholesterol?

 Although there is no cure for high cholesterol levels, there are ways to treat it.
-The first step is to stop smoking and lose weight.
+The first step is to stop smoking and.
 One of the most important factors in treating high cholesterol is diet.
 You should limit your cholesterol intake to 2,300 mg per day.
 If you already have high cholesterol levels, you should not take cholesterol medications with grapefruit juice.

 Instead, check with your healthcare provider to see if you can take your cholesterol medications with orange juice.
 It’s important to take medications as directed by your healthcare provider.
 Doctors prescribe statins to lower cholesterol levels.